Frequently Asked Questions

 Features & Capabilities

-What features does Hygraph offer for content management and GEO?
+What features does Hygraph offer for content optimization and GEO-readiness?

-Hygraph offers multiple APIs, including a high-performance GraphQL Content API, Management API, Asset Upload API, and MCP Server API for secure AI assistant communication.
+Yes, Hygraph offers multiple APIs: a high-performance GraphQL Content API, a Management API (with SDK), an Asset Upload API, and an MCP Server API for AI assistant integration.
 These APIs are optimized for low latency and high throughput.
-[API Reference]
+For details, see the API Reference documentation.
+Note: API usage may require technical expertise for advanced implementations.

 Who can benefit from using Hygraph?